MicrosoftDocs/powerbi-docs/powerbi-docs/admin/aggregations-auto.md

 ---
 # Automatic aggregations (Preview)

 Automatic aggregations use state-of-the-art machine learning (ML) to continuously optimize DirectQuery datasets for maximum report query performance.
-Automatic aggregations is built on top of existing [user-defined aggregations](../transform-model/aggregations-advanced.md) infrastructure first introduced with composite models for Power BI.
-But unlike user-defined aggregations, automatic aggregations doesn’t require extensive data modeling and query-optimization skills to configure and maintain.
+Automatic aggregations are built on top of existing [user-defined aggregations](../transform-model/aggregations-advanced.md) infrastructure first introduced with composite models for Power BI.
+But unlike user-defined aggregations, automatic aggregations don’t require extensive data modeling and query-optimization skills to configure and maintain.
 Automatic aggregations are both self-training and self-optimizing.
 They enable dataset owners of any skill level to improve query performance, providing faster report visualizations for even the largest datasets.

 With automatic aggregations:

 - Report visualizations are faster - An optimal percentage of report queries are returned by an automatically maintained in-memory aggregations cache instead of backend data source systems.
 Outlier queries that cannot be returned by the in-memory cache are passed directly to the data source using DirectQuery.
 - Easy setup - Any dataset owner with workspace admin permissions can enable automatic aggregations and schedule one or more refreshes for the dataset.
-With the first refresh, automatic aggregations takes over and begins creating an aggregations framework and optimal aggregations.
+With the first refresh, automatic aggregations take over and begins creating an aggregations framework and optimal aggregations.
 The system automatically tunes itself over time.
 - Fine-tuning – With a simple and intuitive user interface in dataset Settings, you can estimate the performance gains for a different percentage of queries that use the aggregations cache and adjust the percentage for even greater gains.
-With a single slide bar control you can easily fine-tune for your environment.
+With a single slide bar control, you can easily fine-tune for your environment.
 - Balanced architecture - When compared to pure DirectQuery mode, most query results are instead returned by the Power BI query engine and in-memory aggregations cache.
-Query processing load on data source systems at peak reporting times is significantly reduced, which means increased scalability in the data source backend.
+Query processing load on data source systems at peak reporting times can be significantly reduced, which means increased scalability in the data source backend.

 > [!IMPORTANT]
-> Automatic aggregations is in **Preview**.
+> Automatic aggregations are in **Preview**.
 When in preview, functionality and documentation are likely to change.

 ## Requirements